lucaskemper/lucaskemper/README.md

 ### 🎯 Current Focus
 - 🤖 Developing an advanced LLM framework for sophisticated financial analysis
-- 📊 Pioneering AI applications in quantitative trading and market prediction
+- 📊 AI applications in quantitative trading and market prediction
 - 🔬 Conducting research on AI-assisted development